poppy-project/poppy-project.org/_pages/education/en.md

 ---
+layout: single-column-cover
 lang: en
-permalink: /en/education
+permalink: /en/education/
 role: education
+title: --missing--
+description: "Poppy, an open-source robotics platform based on 3D printing, is used as a tool for teaching"
+cover_image:
+cover_title: "Open-source robots and activities for teaching Digital Science"
 published: true
-layout: page
-description: "Poppy, an open-source robotics platform based on 3D printing, is used as a tool for teaching"
 ---

-# Open-source robots and activities for teaching Digital Science

 ## Poppy, an open-source robotics platform based on 3D printing, is used as a tool for teaching.